The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 Education would follow a similar model to healthcare with the following changes:

-1. Education would be monitored by the UAE to ensure religious education is in line with UAE standards and does not contain incitement.
+- Education would be monitored by the UAE to ensure religious education is in line with UAE standards and does not contain incitement.

-2. Cash-back would be limited to 5% of the total cost and students would need to pass standard exams for parents to receive the cash back.
+- Cash-back would be limited to 5% of the total cost and students would need to pass standard exams for parents to receive the cash back.
 This is to ensure that children are not entirely short-changed by parents.

-3. Median costs would be determined based on student disabilities, providing additional resources for high-resource-usage children.
+- Median costs would be determined based on student disabilities, providing additional resources for high-resource-usage children.

 Again, the emphasis would be on creating efficiencies while delivering sufficient quality able to attract students.
 This subsidy model could extend through tertiary education.

 Education can influence longer term beliefs.
 For this reason, there is a benefit in defining the values behind education.
 It can’t be intended to achieve the impossible (e.g. The New Man).
 But it can allow for some adjustment.
-For example, great Muslims of the past – who engaged in acts of great cultural and scientific achievement – can be praised while those practice conquest, subjugation and religious oppression can be downplayed.
+For example, great Muslims of the past – who engaged in acts of great cultural and scientific achievement – can be praised while those practiced conquest, subjugation and religious oppression can be downplayed.
 Likewise, artists, poets and even bureaucrats who praise productivity and connection to a greater purpose can be praised.

 This sort of approach will not remove underlying values held by parents and families.
 This is why it is critical that the population be largely self-selecting.
 There needs to be inherent flexible towards a more civil reality.